CatoAntonsen/MMM-SpotifyConnectUI/README.md

 # MagicMirror Module: MMM-SpotifyConnectUI

+## Status: DEPRICATED (?)

+It seems that Spotify has stopped giving out keys.
+Without a key, then this module is of no use to you.
+If you have any information on this, please let me know!

 The 'MMM-SpotifyConnectUI' module is for displaying information from Spotify Connect (running on the RPi) via [spotify-connect-web](https://github.com/Fornoth/spotify-connect-web) (prerequisite which have to be installed seperately).
 The module provides no interaction other than showing if connected, what song is playing or if paused.
 You have to start and interact using Spotify on PC or mobile.

 ![Screenshot of the module](images/Example.png "Screenshot of the module")